Christopher Salmon

 3. Regular audits and assessments – conduct regular audits to identify and address potential compliance issues and evaluate the effectiveness of compliance programs.

-5. Staying Updated – stay informed about regulatory changes by subscribing to industry publications, joining trade associations, and participating in relevant forums.
+5. Staying Updated – stay informed about regulatory changes by subscribing to industry publications, joining trade associations, and participating in relevant forums – such as our Resources centre.

 By offering financial tools that secure and streamline international transactions, instruments such as letters of credit ensure guaranteed payment, while trade credit insurance protects against the risk of non-payment.